tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - True generosity isn’t a function of income—it begins with the heart.
 It’s about serving others and looking for ways to add value to them.
 That’s the way to achieve significance in your life.

-- People love givers rather than self centered people.
-Giving turns your focus outward, adds values to others and actually helps the giver.
+- People love givers rather than self-centred people.
+Giving turns your focus outward, adds value to others and helps the giver.
 You usually feel good after giving.
 So give others your money, time, and energy.
 Make yourself valuable but also value others.

 - the purpose of life is not to win but to grow and share.

 - to plan for and model generosity daily
-  - don't wait for prosperity to become generous, change your heart.
+  - don't wait for prosperity to become generous; change your heart.
   - find a reason to give every day.
   - find people to receive every day.

 ## Values: Embrace and practice good values daily.

 - Discrepancies between values and practices create chaos in a person’s life.
-If you talk your values but neglect to walk them, then you will continually undermine your integrity and credibility.
-And that will happen even if you are unaware of your behavior and are not doing it intentionally.
+If you talk about your values but neglect to walk them, then you will continually undermine your integrity and credibility.
+And that will happen even if you are unaware of your behaviour and are not doing it intentionally.

 - Values serve as an anchor, faithful friend and your north star.
 Many things in life will stand in the way of your values.
-  - **Everyday reflect and review your values**.
-Articulate and embrace your values everyday.
+  - **every day, reflect and review your values**.
+Articulate and embrace your values every day.
   - **See how you can apply and practice your values**.
 Compare your values to your practices daily.
   - live out your values regardless of your feelings